neondatabase/website/content/docs/connect/connect-intro.md

 ## Connect from a command-line client

-Unlock connectivity via Postgres command-line clients.
+Unlock connectivity with Postgres command-line clients.

 <DetailIconCards>

-<a href="/docs/connect/query-with-psql-editor" description="Import data from another Postgres database using pg_dump and pg_restore" icon="audio-jack">Learn how to connect with psql, the native command-line client for Postgres</a>
+<a href="/docs/connect/query-with-psql-editor" description="Learn how to connect with psql, the native command-line client for Postgres" icon="audio-jack">Connect with psql</a>

-<a href="/docs/connect/connect-pgcli" description="The pgcli client is an interactive command-line interface for Postgres that offers several advantages over the traditional psql client" icon="audio-jack">Connect with pgcli</a>

-<a href="/docs/connect/passwordless-connect" description="Neon's psql passwordless auth feature helps you quickly authenticate a connection to Neon without a password" icon="audio-jack">Passwordless auth</a>
+<a href="/docs/connect/passwordless-connect" description="Connect without a password Neon's psql passwordless auth feature" icon="audio-jack">Passwordless auth</a>

 </DetailIconCards>